Skip to main content

 News

 At the end of August 2020, Pen & Sword published the first of two new books written by Ian, Britain and the Ocean Road – Shipwrecks and People 1297-1825.
 Based on firsthand research, the books use the stories of various shipwrecks as waypoints in an exploration of Britain’s complex maritime history, and how it impacted the world.
-The second book, Breaking Seas, Broken Ships – People, Shipwrecks and Britain 1854-2007, is due out in 2021.
+The second book, Breaking Seas, Broken Ships – People, Shipwrecks and Britain 1854-2007, was published in 2021, and both books were shortlisted for the Maritime Foundation’s 2021 Mountbatten Award for Best Book.

 Hoakes Island – A Fiendish Puzzle Adventure: in 2018 Ian created the story for this children’s puzzle and adventure book, devised and illustrated by his daughter, the illustrator Helen Friel (https://www.helenfriel.com), for Laurence King Publishing.
 Find out more at: https://www.laurenceking.com/product/hoakes-island.
 Helen and Ian are currently at work on another children’s book project for LKP, due for publication in 2021.